benitomartin/github-issues-multiagent-intelligence/README.md

 }
 ```

-API docs available at `/docs` when running.
+API docs are available at `/docs` when running.

 ## Kubernetes